-Waste Management and Radiation Control: Hazardous Material GOAL OBJECTIVE MEASURE TO BE REPORTED Protect public health and the environment from exposure to contamination caused by incidents or improper treatment, storage, and disposal of hazardous materials.
+Waste Management and Radiation Control

+GOAL OBJECTIVE MEASURE TO BE REPORTED

+Protect public health and the environment from exposure to contamination caused by incidents or improper treatment, storage and disposal of solid waste and hazardous materials.
 Investigate all incidents (e.g., spills and complaints) and allegations of solid waste and hazardous materials violations, including complaints the LHD and DWMRC receive from anonymous sources.
 1. For incidents that are resolved quickly, documentation should be submitted when the incident has been resolved.
 2. For incidents that require extended follow-up, documentation should be submitted periodically.
 3. Provide a written description of the incident and investigation process, including follow-up procedures and resolutions.
-For major problems, include photographs, Ensure that all incidents are investigated and verify the issues are being addressed in a timely and appropriate manner.
+For major problems, include photographs, 4.
+Ensure that all incidents are investigated and verify the issues are being addressed in a timely and appropriate manner.
 If issues do not get resolved, ensure that appropriate enforcement actions are taken.
 Notify the DWMRC for any assistance needed.
-Document: Incidents responded to Inspections conducted Incidents resolved Submit documentation and photographs of investigations and resolutions of major problems in the annual report Annually, in conjunction with the End of Year Report.
-Protect public health and the environment from exposure to contamination caused by incidents or improper treatment, storage, and disposal of hazardous materials.
-All staff responding to solid waste or hazardous materials questions attends and participates in a training session either electronically or in person hosted by DWMRC.
-Attendance and participation in training of required personnel.
+Document: Incidents responded to Inspections conducted Incidents resolved Submit documentation and photographs of investigations and resolutions of major problems in the annual report.
 Annually, in conjunction with the End of Year Report.

-Was Waste Management and Radiation Control: Solid Waste GOAL OBJECTIVE MEASURE TO BE REPORTED Reduce health and safety hazards from stockpiles of waste tires; promote waste tire recycling; and only allow disposal of waste tires when shredded to 6 in. square or smaller.
-See Utah Code Ann. §§ 19-6-802, 19-6-812(1) Perform administrative duties in accordance with the Waste Tire Recycling Act.
-1. Develop regulations, application forms, and procedures for partial reimbursement [§§ 19-6-813(1), 19-6-818(1)] of: • Transportation and recycling of waste tires from a retail tire business • Recycling or beneficial use of waste tires from an abandoned waste tire pile • Recycling or beneficial use of waste tires from a nonabandoned waste tire pile [see §§ 19-6-809(1), (3), (4)] 2.
-Provide a written report and approval status for applications for reimbursement to the Division of Finance within 15 calendar days after receiving an application [§ 19-6-814]. • Evaluate reimbursement applications for compliance with § 19-6-810(1) for abandoned waste tire piles, including: providing an affidavit to the recycler that the pile meets the definition of an abandoned waste tire pile [§ 19-6-803(1)]; and Provide a copy of regulations, application forms, and procedures used to fulfill duties under the Waste Tire Recycling Act.
+Waste Management and Radiation Control GOAL OBJECTIVE MEASURE TO BE REPORTED Protect public health and the environment from exposure to contamination caused by incidents or improper treatment, storage and disposal of solid waste and hazardous materials.
+All staff responding to solid waste or hazardous materials questions attends and participates in a training session either electronically or in person if one is hosted by DWMRC.
+Attendance and participation in training.
+Annually, in conjunction with the End of Year Report.
+Reduce health and safety hazards from stockpiles of waste tires; promote waste tire recycling; and only allow disposal of waste tires when shredded to 6 in. square or smaller.
+See Utah Code Ann. §§ 19-6-802, 19-6-812(1) Perform duties in accordance with the Waste Tire Recycling Act.
+1. Develop regulations, application forms, and procedures for partial reimbursement [§§ 19-6-813(1), 19-6-818(1)] of: • Transportation and recycling of waste tires from a retail tire business • Recycling or beneficial use of waste tires from an abandoned waste tire pile • Recycling or beneficial use of waste tires from a non-abandoned waste tire pile [see §§ 19-6-809(1), (3), (4)] 2.
+Provide a written report and approval status for applications for reimbursement to the Division of Finance within 15 calendar days after receiving an application [§ 19-6-814]. • Evaluate reimbursement applications for compliance with § 19-6-810(1) for abandoned waste tire piles, including: providing an affidavit to the recycler that Provide a copy of regulations, application forms, and procedures used to fulfill duties under the Waste Tire Recycling Act.
 Provide a log detailing the approvals sent to the Division of Finance in conjunction with the End of the Year report.
 Include details of on-site investigations for first-time waste tire recyclers applying for reimbursement.
 Quarterly reporting required by Utah Code Ann. § 19-6-817(2).
 Quarterly reporting required by Utah Code Ann. § 19-6-817(2).
 The following in conjunction with the End of the Year Report: • Copy of regulations, application forms, and procedures. • Log detailing approvals send to the Division of Finance. • Documentation of on-site investigations for first-time waste tire recyclers applying for reimbursement.